Sitecore-Hackathon/2022-Sitecore-Symbiotes/ENTRYFORM.md

 _Remove this subsection if your entry does not have any prerequisites other than Sitecore_

 ## Installation instructions
-⟹ Write a short clear step-wise instruction on how to install your module.

 > Before you can run the solution, you will need to prepare the following for the Sitecore container environment:

 A valid/trusted wildcard certificate for *.sc.localhost